Azure/Enterprise-Scale/docs/Deploy/Configure-run-initialization.md

     > Note: TenantID can be found by running `(Get-AzContext).Tenant`

 5. Create the following management group structure.
 If you have already created this structure for example with an ARM template deplyoment yo can skip this step and directly move to step 6.
-For Enterprise scale implementation, it is recommended to create the following hierarchy as a parallel structure if there is an existing management group structure in place.
+For Enterprise-Scale implementation, it is recommended to create the following hierarchy as a parallel structure if there is an existing management group structure in place.
 You can create the management structure with any supported client. __We recommend using the Azure Portal for this step so you can enjoy an enlightening moment after step 6.__

   ```bash
       /